 Cost: Sliding scale; contact for further info

-He also champions contemporary music by Eberhard Klemmstein, Karel Husa, Martin Boykan and has collaborated on the Tufts Composers and Faculty concerts.
-This season, he is selected to perform a Mental Health Awareness Concert on the Tufts Performance Faculty Recital Series featuring music by Prof. Eberhard Klemmstein’s (director of the Music Institute, Erlangen) ‘Violin Sonata No.3’ and Prof. John McDonald’s response to it called ‘Old-School Material’.
+He also champions contemporary music by Eberhard Klemmstein, Karel Husa, Martin Boykan among others, and has collaborated on the Tufts Composers and Faculty concerts.
+This season, he will perform piano trios with cellist and Avery Fisher Career Grant Recipient, Allison Eldridge, and Boston Conservatory piano professor, Alex Poliykov.
 He has also collaborated with Belgian guitarist and string faculty at New England Conservatory, Jérôme Mouffe, in the AM Duo interpreting Spanish, Tango, and contemporary works alongside classical masterpieces.

-Extensively involved in music education, he has served at New England Conservatory as Head of Strings for the Festival Youth Orchestra and as chamber music coach at the School of Continuing Education and Preparatory School.
-He is also an instructor at Community Music at Tufts University as well as violin coach for the Tufts Youth Philharmonic.
-His most recent teaching engagement was as an instructor at Northeastern University.
-He was on artist faculty at InterHarmony, in Bavaria, where he performed the Beethoven Concerto with pianist, Dr. Chenny Gan.
-This summer, he is launching the Altschuler Summer Music Institute (www.altschulersummermusicinstitute.com) with the Jascha Heifetz Legacy in residency, at the Istituto “Lettimi” in Rimini, Italy.
-He invites selected students to perform with him in the US and abroad.
+Extensively involved in music education, he has served at New England Conservatory as Head of Strings for the Festival Youth Orchestra, chamber music coach at the School of Continuing Education and Preparatory School, and instructor at Northeastern University.
+He was also an instructor at Community Music Program at Tufts University as well as violin coach for the Tufts Youth Philharmonic.
+In 2017, he served as artist faculty at InterHarmony.